Correct a Record

 Putative Father Information

-A person believing to be the biological father of a child may register for the Putative Father Registry.
-Please note that applying for the Putative Father Registry does not establish paternity.
+An individual who believes they are the biological father of a child may register with the Putative Father Registry.
+Please note that registering does not establish paternity.

-Prior to an adoption being finalized a Putative Father Registry Search/Paternity Search must be done and the results presented to the court.
+Before an adoption is finalized, a Putative Father Registry Search/Paternity Search must be conducted, and the results presented to the court.